BOARD OF DIRECTORS

 Get to know the individuals that volunteer their time, expertise and love of Asian cinema to put together the festival every year!

-Alicia Chang is the Director of Marketing for AFFD.
+Alicia Chang is a sponsor liaison for AFFD.
 She previously served as executive director of AFFD from 2010-2015.
-By day, Alicia works as a Client Services Supervisor for a diversity advertising agency.
-She is passionate about expanding the arts community in Dallas and is proud to be part of AFFD.
+She is a real estate investor and agent.
+A former musician, she is passionate about expanding the arts community in Dallas and is proud to be part of AFFD.

 David Gibson is the Director of Operations and Programmer for the Asian Film Festival of Dallas.
 He joined the festival in 2004 as a volunteer, and has been a part of the Board of Directors since 2010.
 He has worked in various roles within the festival such as Membership Director and Short Film Programmer.
-When David is not directing AFFD, he is working full time as a Sr. Manager of National Account at McKesson Corp, the largest Pharmaceutical Wholesaler in the world.
-David has been with McKesson since 2000 and his current role involves managing agreement compliance for a $9 billion Group Purchasing Organization.
+When David is not directing AFFD, he is working full time as the Director of National Account at McKesson Corp, the largest Pharmaceutical Wholesaler in the world.
+David has been with McKesson since 2000 and his current role involves managing supply agreement compliance for $27 billion in Group Purchasing Organizations.

 Frankey Dey is an award-winning producer, director, and cinematographer with a colossal affection for evocative visuals and inspirational stories.
 His work spans from compelling videos and publications to broadcast commercials and distinguished feature films.
 He is a member of the Dallas Producers Association, Film Independent, and The Academy of Science Fiction, Fantasy, & Horror Films.
 In addition to his endeavors- he is also a consultant, photographer, avid cook, and enjoys philanthropic endeavors & motivational speaking.